Computer-Programming-A/FunctionsAndAnimation/README.md

 Functions And Animation
 =======================
+In this assignment you will write a program that makes shapes change over time to create an animation.
+You may find slides 146 - 178 in the [slide presentation](https://docs.google.com/presentation/d/1fm_Di0qR4HpRWTf8tJtcW3u5by3OrilfXIPZ517K1js/edit?usp=sharing) helpful.

 P5's `draw()` function is repeatedly run 60 times a second.
 Try running the following simple animation program to see how it works:
 ```javascript
 let diam = 40;